alice-mkh/recipes/pancakes.md

 # Instructions
 1. Mix everything together
 2. Heat up the pancake pan, set burner to 7
 3. Pour one tablespoon of batter per pancake, 3 or 4 at a time.
-Don't use oil
+Don't use oil.
+To avoid making them too large, wait a bit so there isn't much dough on the underside
-4. Flip them once they have plenty of bubbles (TODO: measure the specific time)
+4. Wait a minute after pouring all of them, flip them in the same order
-5. Take them out of the pan.
-Don't wait for too long so they don't get burned (TODO: measure the specific time)
+5. Wait another minute, take them out of the pan